kcmerrill/alfred/TFM.md

 All tasks start where the alfred file/folder are located(unless it's a remote task)

+Not wanting to use `alfred.yml` or `alfred/*.alfred.yml` but instead wanted to change the file/foldername?
+You can simply use the `-f` flag.
+By default, `-f` defaults to alfred, however, you can change it to whatever you'd like, so in the above example, you can switch `alfred.yml` to whatever you set the `-f` flag to.

 ### Catalog of tasks

 By using an `@` symbol, you can call another directory and it's alfred files.
 It works in the same way that looking for alfred files works, however, it looks for a parent directory or directory on the same level to look for the tasks.